Skip to content

 1) Do Consider Ease of Loading

-Don’t discount slow feeding entirely due to the time required to load your feeders.
-10 minutes once or twice a day is a minimal time investment for your horse to have forage available 24/7.
+Easy loading - and the ability to load ahead of time - makes feeding easier.
+10 minutes, once or twice a day, is a minimal time investment for your horse to have forage available 24/7.

 2) Do Provide Access to Forage 24/7

-Meal fed individuals are typically anxious at feeding time, easily frustrated and more determined to eat as fast as possible.
-If the mesh size is too small, this can result in possible damage to teeth, gums and the slow feed device.
-Provide appropriate slow feeders to accommodate enough hay between feedings so there is always hay left.
+Choose appropriate slow feeders that can accommodate enough hay so there is always hay left between feedings.
 If your horse won't be "fed" for 12 or 14 hours, you may need a bale net or multiple slow feed bags/nets in different locations to offer enough slow fed forage.

-Don’t expect any one slow feeder to have the ability to provide a rate of consumption slow enough to provide forage 24/7 if you severely restrict intake (for example, feeding less than 1 1/2% of body weight in a 24 hour period).
 If appropriate forage is available at all times, your horse can typically eat more and maintain or lose weight.
 A slow, steady flow of forage will help to regulate insulin spikes.
 A slow metabolic rate (body survival mode) created from forage restriction may take some time to speed up.
 Include routine exercise.

 See our posts Slow Feeding - Transition Tips & Techniques and How I Choose the Best Slow Feeder for more helpful tips.